Island Life

 It will mean a jet aircraft, rather than the turboprop Dash Q400, will operate on the Guernsey to London Gatwick route for the first time since 2008.

-When the airline replaced the BAE 146 with the Embraer 195 it was told by Guernsey Airport authorities that the new aircraft would have to operate under weight restrictions as it had "no track record in the island" so Flybe did not employ the planes on the route.
+When Flybe replaced the BAE 146 with the Embraer 195 it was told by Guernsey Airport authorities that the new aircraft would have to operate under weight restrictions as it had "no track record in the island" so Flybe did not employ the planes on the route.

 "We were very disappointed over the runway capability issues in Guernsey."

-Upgrade work to the runway, expected to cost about £81m, is due to start next year.
+Upgrade work to the runway, expected to cost about £81m, started in 2012 and completed in 2014.

 Search the Site